twosigma/Cook/dask/docs/design.md

 connect to at construction time (e.g. https://my-cook-instance.internal), and then the user can use the standard Dask API via `dask.distributed.Client`.

-The end goal will be for deployment of jobs on Cook to be as simple as:
+The end goal will be for deployment of jobs on Cook to be as simple as the example in [Goals and Non-Goals](#goals-and-non-goals), reproduced below:

 ```python
 from dask_cook import CookCluster